deepesdl/deepesdl-doc/docs/guide/user-guide.md

 # User guide

-In the user guide you can find a description of all components belonging to DeepESDL.
+This user guide helps you getting started with the main components of DeepESDL.

 There are three components of DeepESDL: